Australia Fair: Anchors

-Parking & public transport
+Parking and public transport

 The centre has undercover and rooftop parking for 2,500 cars, located off Marine Parade.

 The Southport light rail station is located on the corner of Nerang Street and Scarborough Street and provides tram connections to the Gold Coast University Hospital and south towards Surfers Paradise and Broadbeach.
 Southport Bus Station, one of the main bus stations in the city provides regular and high frequency services to Helensvale Station, Robina, Sea World/Main Beach and Biggera Waters.

 Notable incidents

 2025

-On March 10, at approximately 8:30am, fire engine crews arrived at the site in Southport after receiving multiple reports of smoke and fire.
+On 10 March at approximately 8:30am, fire engine crews arrived at the site in Southport after receiving multiple reports of smoke and fire.
 Smoke was then discovered coming from a switchboard at the front of the centre at Marine Pde.
 The centre was evacuated immediately.
 This event was preceded by Tropical Cyclone Alfred, which hit Southern Queensland and Northern New South Wales, however, the cause of the fire is yet to be announced.